 Why Cats Enjoy Running Water

 Observing cats in nature suggests that some tend to avoid still water sources.
-One theory for this avoidance is that wild cats may have learned to associate still water with possible contamination with bacteria and parasites.
+One theory for this avoidance is that these cats may have learned to associate still water with possible contamination with bacteria and parasites.
 So many cats instinctively gravitate to sources of running or dripping water.

 Experts also think it may be preferred by cats because it appeals to more of their senses: they can see it move, hear the sound it makes and they may taste the difference.